simplesamlphp/simplesamlphp-module-consent/docs/consent.md

 need to name one attribute that is always available and that is unique to all users.
 An example of such an attribute is eduPersonPrincipalName.

-In your `saml20-idp-hosted.php` add the name of the user ID attribute:
+In your authproc-configuration add the name of the user ID attribute:

-	'userid.attribute' => 'uid',
+	'identifyingAttribute' => 'uid',

 If the attribute defined above is not available for a user, an error message will be shown, and the user will not be allowed through the filter.
 So make